-5.4.5 External References Dialog Box
+5.4.5 External References Frame

-Using this dialog box, you may define for each model element a list of references to external databases or vocabularies.
+Using this frame, you may define for each model element a list of references to external databases or vocabularies.
 The defined links can then be opened and viewed in a web browser.

 5.5 Biological Elements and Pathway Fragments